MicrosoftDocs/windows-powershell-docs/docset/winserver2016-ps/storage/Disable-PhysicalDiskIdentification.md

 PS C:\> Get-PhysicalDisk -StoragePool $pool | Disable-PhysicalDiskIdentification
 ```

-The command stores the pool in the $StPool variable.

-The second command disables the identification LED on all physical disks associated with the storage pool in $StPool.
+This example disables the identification LED on all physical disks associated with the storage pool in $pool.

 ## PARAMETERS